 We continue to deal with the challenge of engaging our new superannuates, as well as the challenge of offering relevant programs and activities for our rather large number of members.
 This year we formed another Ad hoc committee looking at ‘Ways to Support our Membership’.
 On a trial basis to reach out to those members who are less mobile, we have initiated a taxi voucher offer, as a means to having some of our members attend daytime Chapter events; these members may not drive anymore or currently have a medication condition that prohibits them from driving.
 We look forward to introducing other means of supporting our membership, as new possibilities are explored.

-Communication is a clear focus for our chapter.
-We produce 3 editions of our newsletter The Voice each year, send out monthly emails to our members, have a comprehensive webpage, and have a presence on Facebook.
-Added to that, our Visitation, Telephoning and Cards Committees help to make sure our members feel connected to our organization
+Communication within our Chapter is vital.
+On an annual basis we create 3 editions of our newsletter, The Voice, send out monthly emails to our members, maintain an extensive webpage, and have a presence on Facebook.
+In addition, our Visitation, Telephoning, and Card Committees strive to make sure our members feel a sense of connection to our organization.

-This year, our Chapter provided a $1,000 scholarship for the College of Education’s Awards Celebration and a $500 donation to the Stirling McDowel Foundation.
+This year our Chapter provided a $1 000 scholarship for the College of Education’s Awards Celebration and a $500 donation to the McDowell Foundation.

-We continue to make concerted efforts to ensure our members know about the activities and sports sponsored by the Saskatchewan Seniors Fitness Association, and events sponsored by the Saskatoon Coalition on Aging.
+We continue to ensure that our members know about the activities and sports sponsored by the Saskatchewan Seniors Fitness Association and events sponsored by the Saskatoon Council on Aging.